37 Best Things To Do In Florence, Italy

 Loggia dei Lanzi

 Loggia dei Lanzi is an open-air sculpture gallery of antique and Renaissance sculptures.
 Wide, impressive arches open to the street; the structure itself is a fine example of Florentine Gothic architecture.
-Every statue here symbolises some part of Florence’s history, with a precise political reference.
+Every statue here symbolizes some part of Florence’s history, with a precise political reference.

 The statue of Perseo holding Medusa’s head was a stark reminder of what happened to those who crossed and defied the Medici.
 Named after Cosimo II’s bodyguards, visiting this place is one of the best free things to do in Florence.